Can I Give My Puppy Table Scraps?

 Moderation is Key

 When it comes to feeding table scraps to your dog, the key is moderation.
 While there are some safe options that can be shared, it's important to remember that table scraps should not make up a large portion of your dog's diet.
-The majority of their nutrition should come from a well-balanced and specially formulated dog food that meets their specific .
+The majority of their should come from a well-balanced and specially formulated that meets their specific .
 Treats and table scraps should only be given occasionally and in small amounts to maintain a healthy weight and overall well-being.

 Creating Healthy Habits